 Create a profile.
 It is very easy to join Snag and create a profile.
 All you need to do is fill out a one-page questionnaire.
 Once you complete your profile and are registered, you'll be able to apply for jobs easily, using information from your profile.

 Apply with one click.
-If you added work history and education to your profile, you can apply for jobs with one easy click, using the “1-Click Apply” button.
+If you added work history and education to your profile, you can apply for jobs with one easy click, using the "1-Click Apply" button.
 Snag will send your profile to the employer instead of an application.
 You'll have a chance to review your profile before it's sent to the employer.
 This button saves you lots of time.

 Set up job alerts.
-If you are a member, you can set up job alerts to have new job postings in your zip code emailed to you as soon as they are listed.
+Once you are a Snag member, you can set up job alerts to have new job postings in your zip code emailed to you as soon as they are listed.

-There are also sections which offer tips on preparing your application and resume, interviewing, and networking.
-You’ll also find useful articles about employment news and success stories from other hourly workers.
+You can also access sections with tips on preparing your application and resume, interviewing, and networking.
+Additionally, you will find useful articles about employment news and success stories from other hourly workers.
 Lastly, you can access helpful videos on many of the topics listed above.

-Use their apps.
-Snag has apps available for both iOS and Android.
-You'll be able to search for jobs on your mobile device and use the "1-Click Apply" button to send in your application to employers.
+Use an app.
+Snag has mobile device apps available for both iOS (Apple) and Android.
+You'll be able to search for jobs on your mobile device and use the "1-Click Apply" button to submit applications to employers.

 Work for Snag.
 Interested in working for Snag?
 Snag hires employees for a variety of positions in their offices in Virginia through their website.